I accidentally wrote my first

 # Output: Pretty good!
 Let’s study with some coffee.

-only runs if the stuff before it was
+Each elif only runs if the stuff before it was

-.
-You can stack as many elif
+False.
+You can stack as many elifs as you want, but

 only one block runs.